Our Work

 EGAP members develop and disseminate resources aimed at increasing the rigor of impact evaluations in the realm of governance and politics through our methods guides, standards debates, and standards grants.
 EGAP works to bring new methods to the forefront and facilitate debates around methodological best practices.

-Challenges of
+Addressing the Challenges of Scientific Credibility

 As an experimental methodological leader in the social sciences, EGAP is uniquely positioned to address challenges of scientific credibility.